Solo Retreats: Why the First Day Doesn’t Count

 Sarah K

 If you’re here for the first time, welcome.
 I’m Sarah K., an artist and writer based in Richmond, VA.
-From my sunroom studio, I create linocut prints and written blessings shaped by quiet mornings and the rhythm of daily practice.
+I create linocut prints and written blessings for quiet homes, slow living, and women learning to make space for rest.